Frequently Asked Questions (FAQ) About a K-3 or CR-1 Spouse/Marriage Visa

 - Phase II: We file additional forms and documents as requested by the consulate in your spouse's home country.

 - Your spouse is requested to attend an interview at the consulate after which the spouse visa is issued.
-We prepare your spouse for this interview.
+We help prepare your spouse for this interview.

 - Yes, or within a short time thereafter.

-- Yes, obtaining the K-3 or CR-1 visa for the spouse of a permanent resident takes much longer than for the spouse of a US citizen.
+- Yes, obtaining the K-3 or CR-1 visa for the spouse of a permanent resident takes longer than for the spouse of a US citizen.

 - He or she has six months to enter the US after issuance of the marriage visa.
+In some cases this can be extended if requested before visa issuance.

 - This varies depending on which USCIS Service Center and consulate is involved in the process.
 A good rule would be 5-6 months although we are seeing shorter times in some cases.
 The time to obtain a spousal visa is generally less than shown on the USCIS websites.